livz/livz.github.io/_tips/Run-time-code-injection.md

 wrote param with size 114
 ```

-Finaly check the initial terminal the result of the injection:
+Finaly check the initial terminal for the result of the injection:

 ```bash
 ~ ./testapp